Innopolis-UAV-Team/upload_artifacts/README.md

 ## Future

 - [x] [Feature] Direct link to file.
-- [ ] [Feature] Create separate bucket for storing releases.
+- [ ] [Feature] Create a separate bucket for storing releases.
-- [ ] [Feature] Make users a choice of different types of artifacts (simple commit, release, stable version, etc.) to store them separately and treat the artifacts appropriately.
+- [ ] [Feature] Allow users to choose different types of artifacts (simple commit, release, stable version, etc.) to store them separately and treat the artifacts appropriately.
 - [ ] [Feature] Upload several files at the same time.
-- [ ] [Feature] Make access to the filebase from other runners (white IP is necessary for the filesystem).
 - [ ] [Safety] Make the filesystem distributed.

 > You are free to suggest any features in the `Issues` tab.